HJandu/ETL_Project_2/README.md

-The DataFrames were first created on Jupyter notebook and then uploaded onto PostgreSQL (PGAdmin).
+The DataFrames were first created on Jupyter notebook (see code) and then uploaded onto PostgreSQL (PGAdmin).
 See images of the code and the tables for each query below.

 #### Top 5 teams that played the most minutes